 2.6 Is There A Damage Deposit?

 Yes.
-Your damage deposit is the lesser of either $500 or 50% of one month’s average rent.
+Your damage deposit is no more than 50% of one month’s average rent.
 Average rent is determined by dividing the total invoiced amount (less the damage deposit) by the total number of months of the booking.

 2.7 How Is The Damage Deposit Allocated?